Automobile, Truck, and Heavy Construction Equipment Dealers

 The economic crisis is bringing drastic changes to the motor vehicle industry.
 Brand elimination, dealer consolidation, manufacturer bankruptcies and dealer bankruptcies are already in process or are imminent.

-For over 30 years, the lawyers at Dady & Gardner, P.A., have helped automobile, truck and construction equipment dealers to survive and to adapt to such changes and to recover fair compensation when wronged.
+For over 30 years, the lawyers at Dady & Gardner, P.A., have helped automobile, truck and heavy construction equipment dealers to survive and to adapt to such changes and to recover fair compensation when wronged.

 Dady & Gardner, P.A., lawyers have a long history of protecting car and vehicle dealers, including: